edmarsj/pybattle/README.md

 Childhood memories kicked in and... _voila_.
 Here we are :)

 ### How to play
-1. Ensure you have python 3 installed on your machine, you can have the last binaries for your system on the oficial channels or through your system package manager
+1. Ensure you have python 3 installed on your machine, you can have the last binaries for your system on the official channels or through your system package manager

 2. Clone or download the repo:
     ```